richefeu/rockable/sphinxdoc/source/syntaxConf.rst

 ----------------------

 - ``interVerlet`` (*double*) **value**
-  Elapsed time between each rebuilding of the neighbor list
+  Elapsed time between each rebuilding of the neighbor list.

 - ``DVerlet`` (*double*) **value**
   Distance to define if two sphero-polyhedra are neighbors.